reactjs/react.dev/content/docs/static-type-checking.md

 JetBrains develops and maintains several tools specifically for the React community: [React bindings](https://github.com/JetBrains/kotlin-wrappers) as well as [Create React Kotlin App](https://github.com/JetBrains/create-react-kotlin-app).
 The latter helps you start building React apps with Kotlin with no build configuration.

+## Scala

+[Scala](https://www.scala-lang.org) is a functional and object-oriented language with a strong static type system.
+Its target platforms include the JVM and [JavaScript](https://www.scala-js.org).

+[scalajs-react](https://github.com/japgolly/scalajs-react) lifts React into Scala.js and endeavours to make it as type-safe and Scala-friendly as possible.
+Provides optional support for pure functional programming.

 ## Other Languages

 Note there are other statically typed languages that compile to JavaScript and are thus React compatible.
 For example, [F#/Fable](http://fable.io) with [elmish-react](https://elmish.github.io/react).
 Check out their respective sites for more information, and feel free to add more statically typed languages that work with React to this page!